-Manage Yard Pest with Integrated Pest Management (IPM)
+Manage Yard Pests with Integrated Pest Management (IPM)

-Improper use of pesticides can harm humans, pets, beneficial organisms and the environment as well as produce pests that are resistant and require increasingly powerful pesticides for their control.
-Pesticides should be used only for treatment of serious insect, weed and disease problems.
-IPM is a comprehensive process used to manage pests.
-It involves an understanding of the life cycle of the pest, other organisms (including beneficial organisms, our pets and ourselves), and the effects of a pesticide on these non-target organisms.
-When confronted with a pest, consider all possible alternatives, and use a pesticide only as a last resort.
-Always read the label before using any pesticide.
-The steps of IPM include: regularly monitor for signs of plant problems and insect pests (use a hand lens for a closer look and don't forget the undersides of the leaves); prevent pest problems before they occur; once identified, consider cultural or mechanical means of control; encourage beneficial organisms; and as a last resort, if deciding to use a pesticide, try bio-rational materials like insecticidal soap, horticultural oil, neem, B.t. (for caterpillar pests) first.
+Improper use of pesticides can harm humans, pets, beneficial organisms, and the environment.
+Some pests may develop resistance, requiring increasingly powerful pesticides for their control.
+Pesticides

+The steps of IPM include: regularly monitor for signs of plant problems and insect pests (use a hand lens for a closer look and don't forget the undersides of the leaves); prevent pest problems before they occur; once identified, consider cultural or mechanical means of control; encourage beneficial organisms; and as a last resort, if deciding to use a pesticide, try bio-rational materials like insecticidal soap, horticultural oil, neem, and Bt (for caterpillar pests) first.
 Recognize and understand that some damage is okay and even necessary in establishing a healthy ecosystem.

 - □ Avoid routine applications of herbicides, fungicides, and insecticides.
 Spot treat only affected plants or lawn areas rather than spraying your entire lawn and landscape.
 (Ask your lawn and landscape maintenance company to follow these strategies if they maintain your landscape).
-Credit: 1 inch - □ Learn to identify three beneficial insects that provide natural control of harmful pests.
-List them. \\\\\\\Note: praying mantids are not necessarily beneficial they will eat beneficial insects as well as pests; but they do indicate an environment where few harsh pesticides are used.
-Credit linch - □ Many plants that attract & feed beneficial insects are edible.
+Credit: 1 inch - Many plants that attract and feed beneficial insects are edible.
 Plant at least one or two in the garden to do double duty.
 Examples include anise, basil, carrot, coriander, dill, fennel, mints, anise hyssop, kale, Asian greens, parsley, sage, and thyme.
-Credit: 1 inch - □ Use non-pesticide tools such as attractants (e.g., slug traps) and barriers (e.g., floating row cover), and hand-pick insects to control pests in preference to pesticides.
-Avoid using Japanese beetle traps they will actually attract beetles to your landscape.
-Credit: linch - □ Hand-pull weeds frequently where possible.
-It requires less effort to remove weeds when they are young and tender.
+Credit: 1 inch - □ Use non-pesticide tools such as attractants (e.g., slug traps) and barriers (e.g., floating row cover), and hand-pick insect pests.
+Avoid using Japanese beetle traps they will attract beetles to your landscape.
+Credit: 1 inch - □ Hand-pull weeds frequently where possible.
+It requires less effort to remove weeds when they are young and tender and the soil is moist.
 This is a non-toxic way to control weeds.
 Credit: 1 inch

-- □ Remove plant debris and diseased plants to prevent the spread of disease from one season to the next.
-Dispose of in garbage to reduce further spread do not compost.
-Credit: 1 inch - □ Choose resistant varieties of plants to reduce potential need for pesticides.
-Credit: 1 inch - □ If deer, groundhogs, raccoons, or rabbits are a problem in your garden, use fencing or repellents to deter or repel them.
-Credit: 1 inch - □ Attract beneficial insects to your garden by planting beds with a variety of native plants.
-These plants and other herbs help diminish pest invasions, provide habitat, and produce small flowers that serve as nectar and pollen sources for beneficial insects.
-Credit: 1 inch
+- □ Remove diseased plants to prevent the spread of disease from one season to the next.
+Dispose of these materials to reduce further spread do not compost.
+Credit: 1 inch - Choose resistant varieties of plants to reduce the potential need for pesticides.
+Credit: 1 inch - □ If squirrels or rats are a problem in your garden, use fencing or repellents to deter or repel them.
+Credit: 1 inch - □ Attract beneficial insects to your garden by planting a variety of native plants.
+These plants and other herbs provide habitat and produce flowers that serve as nectar and pollen sources for beneficial insects.
+Credit: 1 inch fruit peelings, eggshells, and tea and coffee grounds, should be composted rather than sent to the landfill or down the kitchen disposer.
+Compost slowly adds nutrients to the soil in addition to improving soil structure.